summer-octo/summer-octo/README.md

 # Your summer-ready GitHub profile

-Follow this 6-step plan and get ready for the Summer together with your friends at GitHub  😎🏄🏊🐚🌻🌴🍹🏝️🕶️👕👙
+Follow this 6-step plan and get ready for the Summer together with your friends at GitHub!

 - Step 1: Customize your GitHub profile picture with GitHub Actions to show you're ready 🌞
 - Step 2: Decide what clothes to wear? 🥵